Independer/wcfdataannotations/README.md

 The `PublicKeyToken` of the signed version is: `656e010cba88e92b`

+## Version history

+ * 1.2.0
+   * Bug fixes:
+     * Fixed issue regarding using multiple endpoints with the same contract

+ * 1.1.0
+   * Bug fixes:
+     * Fixed issue when injecting behavior with ServiceConfiguration in code

+   * Enhancements:
+     * Added parameter name to validation results when missing
+     * Namespace change for better recognition of the fork in code

+ * 1.0.0
+   * Initial version

 ## Credit
 This repository is a fork of the DevTrends WCF DataAnnotations repository (https://wcfdataannotations.codeplex.com/ (https://archive.codeplex.com/?p=wcfdataannotations))